-At the time of the first assessment of this fishery (Morison et al. 2016), bait used by this UoA was reported to comprise mostly sea mullet, chicken or lamb, based on 19 survey responses collected in December 2014 (Table 16).
-Bait was reported to be sourced from a store (sea mullet, tuna), or caught by the fisher in the Estuary or at another location (Johnston et al. 2015).
-Surveillance audits since the first assessment have not reported any new information regarding bait use by drop netters.
+At the time of the first assessment of this fishery (Morison et al., 2016), bait used by this UoA was reported to comprise mostly sea mullet, chicken or lamb, based on 19 survey responses collected in December 2014 (

+Table 16).
+Bait was reported to be sourced from a store (sea mullet, tuna), or caught by the fisher in the Estuary or at another location (Johnston et al., 2015).
+Bait information collected from the Recreational Angler Logbook Program identifies several additional bait types (Table 17).
+While the source stocks of these baits are unknown (e.g. for prawn and squid), the amounts used are considered to be minor.
+Management of source stocks cannot be assessed, therefore, they cannot be categorised as primary species.

-While catch and bait usage information do not allow direct calculation of the proportions of total catch that comprise bait, the gear type is similar to the commercial trap fishery, and it appears reasonable that similar amounts of bait would be used.
+While catch and bait usage information does not allow direct calculation of the proportions of total catch that comprise bait, the gear type is similar to the commercial trap fishery, and it appears reasonable that similar amounts of bait would be used.
 On a precautionary basis, sea mullet is considered a main species, as bait used in this UoA.
-Tailor and other in-scope species are also used as bait, in minor quantities (Table 16).
+Other in-scope species are used as bait in minor quantities (

+Table 16).
 The frames of West Australian dhufish are used as bait.
-At the site visit, this will be investigated further.
-If frames comprise waste resulting from other fishing activities (i.e. the frames are not landed specifically for bait use), this species would not require assessment.
+Frames comprise waste resulting from other fishing activities (i.e. the frames are not landed specifically for bait use) and therefore this species is out of scope for this assessment.